ricmac/Cybercultural/src/posts/book-release-bubbleblog.md

 ---
-title: "Buy the Book: Bubble Blog Now Available As Paperback, eBook"
+title: "Bubble Blog Now Available as a Book"
 description: "Announcing the release of my memoir as a paperback and eBook.
 Fourteen months after I began serialising my book online, here on Cybercultural, you can now purchase a paper copy."
 date: 2024-12-20
 permalink: "p/book-release-bubbleblog/"